 - Read.
 You’re the one who has been complaining about never having time to read.
 Well, seize the day!
 Grab that bar publication, contract, novel or … nutrition label on an energy bar!
 And relax into a good read.
 Maybe you will have wisely printed “The 26 Major Advantages to Reading More Books” in advance so you’d have it handy for just such a moment.
 It’s a good read.
 Or maybe it’s time to wise up about managing your practice better.

 - Soak up some culture.
-Even if your brief is due or you’re waiting for an important email, the universe has spoken (through your computer) and said, “Take a break!”
-So, you can spend the next few hours dashing from coffee shop to restaurant to library looking for a WiFi hot spot—or just take that sage advice and chill a bit.
+The universe has spoken (through your computer) and said, “Take a break!”
+So, you can spend the next few hours dashing from coffee shop to restaurant to library looking for a WiFi hot spot — or just take that sage advice and chill a bit.
 Hit the museums.
 Every town has one.
 An hour or two of art, music, nature, planets, history or sea creatures will renew those frazzled brain cells and send you back to your flat screen with energy and creativity to spare.

 And if none of these do the trick for you … well, heck, you might as well dance!